EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_3_Practice_Questions.md

 - Cost from node f: _____

 **Answer:**
+- Cost from node a: 3
-- Cost from node 6 to node 2: 1
+- Cost from node c: 4
-- Cost from node 6 to node 3: 2
+- Cost from node d: 6
-- Cost from node 6 to node 4: 3
+- Cost from node e: 8
-- Cost from node 6 to node 5: 4
+- Cost from node f: 9

-**Explanation:** Using Dijkstra's algorithm, we calculate the shortest paths from node 6 to all other nodes based on the link costs provided in the topology diagram.
-The values are computed iteratively by selecting the nodes with the minimum path cost in each iteration.

-**Explanation:** The link-state algorithm adds the node with the minimum cost path to the tree.
-In this network, node v has the minimum path cost in the first iteration.

 ---